 First, make sure you are on your branch with

-hg rebase -d default --keepbranches --dry-run.
-We prefer
+hg rebase --dest default --keepbranches --dry-run.
+We prefer doing a dry-run

 If everything looks good, you can run the actual rebase with

-merge conflicts, you’ll then need to mark the files as resolved with
+have fixed the merge conflicts, you'll then need to mark the files as resolved

-resolve --mark filename.
-When you have resolved all of the conflicted files
+hg resolve --mark filename.
+When you have resolved all of the conflicted

 hg rebase --continue.
 You may run into

 multiple conflicts, so just repeat until you're done.
 If you've lost track of